What is every homesteader’s dream animal? The kind that is self-sustaining. If it can

 *You don’t bring in any other pigs without first quarantining them and de-worming them AND

 * You keep your herd small, with ample pasture space per pig.

 If you fail in any of these, you’ll likely end up having to de-worm your pigs and/or medicate them for other parasites like mites.
 If you have a large herd, it is extremely important to stay on top of things when it comes to disease control.
 Things can get out of had quickly if you don’t.
-With small herds, I wouldn’t worry much about it at all, though.
+With very small herds (3-4), while I still recommend de-worming to my customers, it can more safely be done ‘as needed’ rather than several times a year.
 Kunekunes are truly remarkable and healthy animals when given the right environmental conditions.

 So there you have it.
 Kunekunes are a relatively self-sustaining animal, depending on a few factors.
 The smaller your herd, and/or the larger your pasture areas for them, the more self-sustaining they will be for you.
 And this is pretty much the rule of thumb with a lot of different farm animals.

 Best wishes!
 I’m sure you’ll love the journey!